Nominations for Leadership Positions

 Nominating Committee

-There are three (3) seats on the Nominating Committee that need appointees from the general membership.
-The current Nominating Committee members whose terms expire November 2022 are Winston Chiong, Marcello Ienca and Nicole Martinez-Martin.
-All three are eligible for reappointment and are willing to be considered for another term.
+There are two (2) seats on the Nominating Committee open for appointees from the general membership.
+The current Nominating Committee members whose terms expire at the end of this year are Syd Johnson and Cynthia Kubu.
+Both are eligible for reappointment, however Cynthia Kubu has elected to not seek reappointment.

 Student/Postdoc Representatives